Federal prosecutors subpoena Trump’s inaugural committee

-NEW YORK (AP) — Federal prosecutors in New York have issued a subpoena seeking documents from Donald Trump’s inaugural committee.
+NEW YORK (AP) — Federal prosecutors in New York issued a subpoena Monday seeking documents from Donald Trump’s inaugural committee, furthering a federal inquiry into a fund that has faced mounting scrutiny into how it raised and spent its money.

-A spokeswoman says the committee intends to cooperate with the inquiry.
-She said the committee received the subpoena late Monday and was reviewing it.
+Inaugural committee spokeswoman Kristin Celauro told The Associated Press that the committee had received the subpoena and was still reviewing it.

 Most Read Nation & World Stories